troelsim/sinatra-json/README.md

 Companies REST/JSON API
 =======================

 This is a simple web service for demonstrational purposes.
 It is an interface to a database of company information, and consists of two parts, the REST API and the client.
-Usage of the API is discussed in `api_doc`.
-Here, we will discuss the implementation.
+Usage of the API is discussed in [api_doc](/api_doc).
+Here, we will discuss implementation considerations.

 The server
 ----------